 If executed correctly, a successful contest marketing program will build goodwill with your prospects and customers.
 We’ve put together a short list of opportunities and channels to promote your contest or sweepstakes program:

 Email Marketing: If you already have a CASL complaint email list, you’ve got a great starting place.
 Send out an e-blast to your existing database promoting the contest with those already familiar with your brand, or include it in your weekly newsletter.

 Sponsored Email List: Many companies with established user followings will allow you to sponsor a portion of their regular email with an ad, or takeover an entire email for a nominal fee.
 If you don’t already have a CASL compliant email list, this is a great option as it will also help you BUILD your CASL compliant email list.

-Social Media: May be the most effective way to promote your contest to new people, especially if you have large followings on Facebook, Twitter, Instagram, YouTube.
-Pinterest, etc. Contests that encourage social sharing are the most effective as entrants will promote your contest to their friends and family at no cost to you.
+Social Media: One of the most effective ways to promote your contest to new people, especially if you have large followings on Facebook, Twitter, Instagram, YouTube, Pinterest, etc. Contests that encourage social sharing are the most effective as entrants will promote your contest to their friends and family at no cost to you.
 The most credible source of advertising today are referrals from people we know and trust.
 84% of people trust recommendations from family and friends, and 67% of people say they’re at least a little more likely to purchase a product after a friend or family member shared it via social media or email.